 We forecast the next three years of price movements by looking at factors likely to affect the market's supply chain, such as inputs, demand and competition.
 You can then use the price forecast to figure out the best time to purchase.

 What other costs are associated with purchasing Newspaper Advertising?

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Newspaper Advertising with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-The top four suppliers of newspaper advertising collectively earn about 37.9% of market revenue, reflecting a medium level of market concentration.
+The top four suppliers of newspaper advertising collectively earn slightly more than 30.0% of market revenue, reflecting a medium level of market concentration.
 The geographically targeted focus of many newspapers supports this concentration level.
-Although the market’s biggest players are conglomerates that distribute their newspapers nationally, the majority of the market’s 3,900...
+Although the market's biggest players are conglomerates that distribute their newspapers nationally, the majority of the...
 Subscribe to learn more.

 Questions to ask potential suppliers